9 Nelalu: Soundtrack

-A. R. Rahman was initially signed on to score the film's music, but he later opted out owing to creative differences.
-Later V. S. Udhaya replaced him as music director.
-Soundarya dubbed her own voice for her character in the movie.

-Release
+Reception

-The film opened to very positive reviews with a critic noting that "in short, this is cinema at its best" and that "the script is smooth flowing and engrossing" and that "it leaves you with a thought and a sense of pride in Indian cinema.
+Christopher Domingo of Fullhyd.com noted that "in short, this is cinema at its best" and that "the script is smooth flowing and engrossing" and that "it leaves you with a thought and a sense of pride in Indian cinema.
 Whether it will go down well with the masses is doubtful as there are no songs, action or cheap comedy, which might be a bitter pill to swallow for most".
 In regard to performances, the critic notes that Soundarya "excels in her role and that her expressions, body language and dialogue delivery fit her role like a glove" and that "Vikram has given a controlled performance as the troubled, confused, yet loving husband".
-The film was later re-shot and released in Tamil as Kanden Seethaiyai with a comedy track separately shot with Vivek, Chaplin Balu, Kullamani, and Mayilsamy added in.
+C Vanaja of Indiainfo wrote, "The director has succeeded in dealing with the issue in a convincing manner though he resorts to melodrama in some scenes.
+Soundarya is extraordinary in her role, with Vikram lending able support".
+The film was later re-shot and released in Tamil as Kanden Seethaiyai with a comedy track separately shot with Vivek and Mayilsamy added in.